-A connection behavior is a template that is used to define the promotion, back-promotion and automation behaviors that will be applied throughout your release management process with Copado Continuous Delivery.
+A connection behavior is a template that is used to define the promotion and back-promotion behaviors, and automations and quality gates that will be applied throughout your DevOps process with Copado Continuous Delivery.
 A connection behavior allows you to define three things:

 - The promotion behavior.
 You can specify whether you want to schedule or automate a promotion, or execute a manual promotion.

 - The back-promotion behavior.
 As with promotions, you can specify whether you want to schedule or automate a back-promotion, or execute a manual back-promotion.

 - The automations that will be applied.
 Automations allow you to automatically or manually verify that your deployment meets requirements.
 See the Automations section below for a list of all the automations you can specify.

 You can define a connection behavior for each of the connections in your pipeline.
 The connection behavior that is used can either be defined by the environment it is connecting into or by the environment it is connecting out of.
 In the pipeline, each environment can have multiple incoming connections, but can only have one outgoing connection.
 By editing the incoming connection behavior for an environment, you are setting the default behavior for all connections coming into that environment.
 This is useful in cases where there are many incoming connections to a single environment, since you only have to define the connection behavior one time for all of them.

 There may be cases, however, when you want to have a special behavior for one particular connection that is different from the behavior that is applied to other connections going into the same environment.
 In that case, you can define an outgoing connection behavior from the source environment.
 Outgoing connection behaviors will override the incoming connection behavior:

 - Details: This is where you define your connection behavior.

 - Automations: Add different automations and quality gates to your connection behavior.